x86-512/Metamorpheus/README.md

 | Register Swap (Subroutine) | Experimental, Unstable |
 | 128-Bit Encryption | Postponed due to AESDEC issues |

-*This module has not been tested on larger shellcodes or runtime
+*This module has not been tested on real-world shellcode yet

 Note:
 The Universal Register swap only works correctly on certain shellcodes.
 I recommend only using this on smaller shellcode with little to no subroutines or else your code will not run.